BryanSchuetz/dai/covid-19.md

 hero: true
 related: false
 featuresection: covid
+summary: |
-summary: 'The novel coronavirus has had a profound public health impact in the developed world and is poised to have an equally if not more devastating effect on developing nations.
+  The novel coronavirus has had a profound public health impact in the developed world and is poised to have an equally if not more devastating effect on developing nations.
 As travel bans, lockdowns, and stalled trade take an increasing toll, economic spillover effects—and associated social instability—threaten to compound the crisis, especially in some of the world’s more vulnerable and fragile states.

-'
 layout: node
 ---